TermiT/ZipFile/README.md

 A simple Titanium module to create, extract and add to (since 0.1.20) Zip files.
 Requires Titanium SDK version 1.6.3 or above.

+- Removed the automatic deletion of the zip file after extraction.
+Developer can do this themselves using Ti.FileSystem.deleteFile if they need to.

 ## Accessing the zipfile Module

 To access this module from JavaScript, you would do the following: